jacenko/stock-info-table-builder/README.md

-# stock-info-table-builder
+# Stock Info Table Builder
- Builds a CSV of the US Stock Market
+ Builds a .CSV file (for Excel, Sheets, Numbers, etc) of the US Stock Market with the following data:

 1) Get a starter account on fmpcloud.io
 2) Replace YOUR_API_KEY with your FMPCloud API key